1. How much do you charge for ticket fees?

 Your driver is under absolutely no obligation whatsoever to drop you off at a different location.
 However, if you guys work it out together, that’s cool.

-27. Can the driver drop a passenger off at a location different from the original meeting spot at the T?
+23. Can the driver drop a passenger off at a location different from the original meeting spot at the public station?

 Every time you register you sign a document which says you’ll pick up/drop off passengers in a timely fashion according to the defined pickup/drop off area.
 If the driver and passengers work something out in an agreeable fashion, then yes, the drop off area can be different from the original meeting point.
 If not, the driver must drop off passengers at the original meeting point.
 Failure to do so will result in retaining the driver deposit.